Ross Hannaford: Reunions

 Daddy Cool reformed in 1974 and continued until 1976, when they split again.
 Hannaford and Wilson's last collaboration in this period was on the soundtrack for the 1976 movie Oz.

 Hannaford subsequently did a considerable amount of session work and played in many bands.
 His group and recording credits include The Black Sorrows, Paul Madigan & The Humans, Ian Moss, Steve Hoy, Mark Gillespie, Billy T, Ram Band, Goanna and Relax with Max.
-In the 1990s he and his band Dianna Kiss had a long-standing residency at the famous Esplanade Hotel in St Kilda, Melbourne.
+In the 1990s he and his band Dianna Kiss had a long-standing residency at the Esplanade Hotel in St Kilda, Melbourne.

 In 2005 the original members of Daddy Cool reunited for a one-off performance at a Melbourne benefit concert in aid of the Asian tsunami disaster, and this led to the 2006 reformation of the group and the recording of a new single and album.
 In November 2007, the original Daddy Cool line-up reformed for a national tour of Australia with the Beach Boys & Christopher Cross.
 The tour took in Melbourne, Hunter Valley, Adelaide, Perth, Wollongong & Sydney.
-In recent years Hannaford has been a familiar figure on the streets of Melbourne, where he has been regularly busking in Melbourne's CBD and at the Camberwell Markets.
+In later years Hannaford was a familiar figure on the streets of Melbourne, regularly busking in Melbourne's CBD and at Camberwell Market.